 Masters in Health Professions Education (MHPE) program offered by the College of Medicine, Gulf Medical University received accreditation from the Commission for Academic Accreditation (CAA), Ministry of Education, UAE.

-The Diploma and Masters in Health Professions Education programs are offered jointly with the Foundation for Advancement of International Medical Education and Research (FAIMER®) and Gulf Medical University.
+The Diploma and Masters in Health Professions Education programs are offered in collaboration with with the Foundation for Advancement of International Medical Education and Research (FAIMER®) and Gulf Medical University.

-Students who choose to opt-out from the Masters program after year one will be awarded a Joint Diploma in Health Professions Education.
+Students who choose to opt-out from the Masters program after year one will be awarded a Postgraduate Diploma in Health Professions Education.

-The goal of the Joint Diploma in Health Professions Education program is to ensure that participants gain the competencies needed to meet the entrustable professional activities expected of health professions educators.
+The goal of the Postgraduate Diploma in Health Professions Education program is to ensure that participants gain the competencies needed to meet the entrustable professional activities expected of health professions educators.

 Upon successful completion of this diploma program, the graduates will be able to:

 - Design curricula

 - Understand change management & leadership

 - Facilitate learning